chatlean/d-search/README.md

 To interact with Lean, we utilize LeanDojo (https://github.com/lean-dojo/LeanDojo), which allows parallel implementation, easily checks time limits, and is well-organized.
 Using LeanDojo requires several environment settings to facilitate the tracing and extraction of data.
-We only document our specific settings; additional available settings can be confirmed in the original LeanDojo repository.
+We only document our specific settings; additional available settings can be found in the original LeanDojo repository.

 - 3.9 <= python <= 3.10
 - Set the environment variables below: